gdm257/cf-bknd/README.md

 - pnpm package manager
 - Cloudflare account with Workers, D1, and R2 enabled

-If you're using a D1 database, make sure to create a D1 database in your Cloudflare account and update the database configuration in `wrangler.toml`:
+This project use D1 database named "bknd" by default.
+Make sure to create a D1 database in your Cloudflare account:

 ```bash
 npx wrangler d1 create bknd